shenwei356/seqkit/doc/docs/usage.md

   seqkit translate [flags]

 Flags:
   -x, --allow-unknown-codon                     translate unknown code to 'X'.
 And you may not use flag --trim which removes 'X'
-      --clean                 change all STOP codon positions from the '*' character to 'X' (an unknown residue) -f, --frame int             frame to translate, available value: 1, 2, 3, -1, -2, -3 (default 1) -h, --help                  help for translate
+      --clean                                   change all STOP codon positions from the '*' character to 'X' (an unknown residue)
+  -f, --frame int                               frame to translate, available value: 1, 2, 3, -1, -2, -3 (default 1)
+  -h, --help                                    help for translate -M, --init-codon-as-M                         translate initial codon at beginning to 'M' -l, --list-transl-table int                   show details of translate table N, 0 for all (default -1) -L, --list-transl-table-with-amb-codons int   show details of translate table N (including ambigugous codons), 0 for all.  (default -1)
-  -M, --init-codon-as-M       translate initial codon at beginning to 'M' -T, --transl-table int      translate table/genetic code, type 'seqkit translate --help' for more details (default 1)
+  -T, --transl-table int                        translate table/genetic code, type 'seqkit translate --help' for more details (default 1)
       --trim                                    remove all 'X' and '*' characters from the right end of the translation

 ```